 The event triggers an alarm of type 3 (trigger with no associated clear) and a specifies a managed object type of

 Referring to the syslog match definition above, we can see that we extract all of these tokens from the syslog message and convert them to event parameters.
 When the alarm is created, the ManagedObjectAlarmExt extension gets triggered, and will go through the process of resolving and canonicalizing the managed object.

-zHostname attribute, and attempt to the ifIndex for SNMP interfaces with the given ifDescrs.
+zHostname attribute and attempt to find the ifIndex for SNMP interfaces with the given ifDescrs.

 We then update the managed object instance on the alarm to include the resolved attributes.

 When we need to store multiple attributes in managed object instance field we encode these in JSON so that they can be represented as a single string.

 When the alarm is received by ALEC, it now contains sufficient information in the managed object type and instance fields so that it can be attached to a corresponding inventory object.